 Each year, all our students receive at least $15,000 assistantships (a few may be eligible for more).
 The decision as to which students receive the larger assistantships is based on a variety of factors, including previous academic or professional accomplishment and financial need.
 Also, the Derner School of Psychology has a commitment to recruit and train minority students, and this is also a factor considered when financial aid decisions are made.

 The expectation is that an incoming student receiving financial aid will continue to receive aid for all four years.
 However, this is contingent on satisfactory academic progress in general as well as on satisfactory performance as a graduate assistant.
 Faculty can decide to reduce or remove a graduate assistantship based on poor academic or professional performance.
 At the end of the academic year, faculty members prepare evaluations for their graduate assistants, and express their preferences with respect to having the same assistant the following year.
 The students are also asked for their preferences, and every attempt is made to accommodate both professors’ and students’ preferences.

 Finally, there are graduate assistantships offered to Derner students by other departments at Adelphi.
-These departments at Adelphi, such as the Admissions Department and the Learning Center, have their own budgets and make their own decisions, but they always do so after consulting with the Dean and Associate Dean.
+These departments at Adelphi, such as the Admissions Department and the Center for Academic Enrichment and Support, have their own budgets and make their own decisions, but they always do so after consulting with the Dean and Associate Dean.